 1. Structural Elements

-Just like the human body needs to have air, blood circulation, and a nervous system, it wouldn’t function without skeletal structure.
-The overall weight of servers, racks, cooling ducts, and cabling in a data center needs strong “bones” to support the load, with minimal impact on available space.
+Just like the human body needs to have air, blood circulation, and a nervous system, it wouldn’t function without a skeletal structure.
+The overall weight of servers, racks, cooling ducts, and cabling in a data center needs strong “bones” to support the load with minimal impact on available space.

-The raised flooring, walls, and high ceilings of well-designed facilities need to be built to withstand earthquakes and extreme weather such as hurricanes or tornados.
+The raised flooring, walls, and high ceilings of well-designed facilities must be built to withstand earthquakes and extreme weather, such as hurricanes or tornados.

-Using columns, beams, and other framing materials which don’t just meet, but exceed standards will protect your investment, and possibly reduce insurance costs or provide you with opportunities to win the trust of prospective clients.
+Using columns, beams, and other framing materials that don’t just meet but exceed standards will protect your investment and possibly reduce insurance costs or provide you with opportunities to win the trust of prospective clients.

 2. Office Space for Clients Working Onsite